tkopppop/1337/misc_etc.md

 It's me A.K.A x90c whom an elite hacker.
 I born in 1985 in south korea and at the moments, I started to ready to become a computer hacker in the world.<br>
 <br>
 - (now) thinking in my hacker life.<br>
-- 2016: i made linux kernel af_packet rcb and some other zeroday exploits.
+- 2016: I made linux kernel af_packet rcb and some other zeroday exploits.
 - 2008: TCLH leader (my phrack author: kerrnel 'Internet Voting: A Requiem for the Dream')<br>
 - 2003: isec.pl leader (my isec author: Paul starzet, cliph(code naming's handle))<br>
 - 1993: hack.co.za global hacker<br>